kocsismate/php-di-container-benchmarks/README.md

 ### Usage with Docker

+__Please note that currently, benchmarks executed in Docker are not reliable (at least in Docker for Mac).__

 First of all, [Docker Compose](https://www.docker.com/products/docker-compose) has to be installed on your machine.

 Then copy the ".env.dist" file to ".env" and feel free to overwrite the values in it.
 Now, you can run